 Yes, $417,000 doesn’t buy much house in San Francisco.
 But isn’t at least part of the answer to let house prices moderate, so that you no longer have to be a plutocrat to live in Beacon Hill or Manhattan?
 We are told that the increased loan limit would lapse in a year or so.
 Don’t be too sure: What politician will want to take away this lucrative benefit a year from now?
 Steamroller or not, someone in the Senate needs to stop it.

 Whether or not GSE and FHA loan limits are part of the Senate proposal or not, Charles Schumer (D-NY) said today in a Wall Street Journal story that the Senate is looking further to raise the limits on tax-exempt municipal mortgage revenue bonds as a way to ease refinancing concerns — and that this measure may yet be pushed into the final stimulus bill sent to the President:

-"We may be able to get it in the stimulus, but if not, it will bode well in the near future,” he said.
+Sen. Charles Schumer, a senior Democrat from New York, said the concept could show up as part of the stimulus package working its way through Congress.
+“We may be able to get it in the stimulus, but if not, it will bode well in the near future,” he said.
 “There will be a housing package beyond the stimulus, and it will be in one of the two.”

 Majority leader Harry Reid (D-Nev.) has said he wants the Senate to complete legislation by the end of this week.